European Polytechnical University: Programmes

 The EPU is currently accredited for 4 years until 10 June 2024.
 The accreditation is granted by the National Agency for Assessment and Accreditation (NEAA) of the Council of Ministers of the Republic of Bulgaria.
 The NEAA is listed in the European Quality Assurance Register for Higher Education (EQAR) which is the official register for these agencies.

 Internationality

 The university has a strong focus on internationalisation.
 The EPU carries out educational activities within the framework of joint programmes with other European universities, through projects or academic exchanges.
 Leading companies, firms and professional associations participate in the university's work and provide opportunities for successful implementation.
-EPU cooperates with universities from Europe, the USA and Asia.
+EPU cooperates with universities from Europe, the US and Asia.
 These include, among others: